linode/docs/docs/guides/development/javascript/javascript-objects-tutorial/index.md

   species: ''
 }    {{< /output >}}

 - Objects created using object constructors receive values from the constructor's `prototype` property.
 In this example, the constructor assigns the provided values.
-Then, a `prototype` is given for the constructor, which provides the resulting object, `ganges_dolphin` with a prototype object:
+Then, a `prototype` is given for the constructor, which provides the resulting object, `ganges_dolphin`, with a prototype object:

         function Platanista(species_name, species) {
             this.name = species_name;